Hasmelash95/lol-lore/README.md

 ### Browser Compatibility

+Functional tests were carried out on Google Chrome, Microsoft Edge, Mozilla Firefox, Safari, as well as iOS and Android, passing them all.

 ### User Stories

 1. I'm a huge fan of League of Legends, both the game and the lore and would love to test my knowledge with a challenging but easy to use quiz.